-One of the reasons to build a site is to run an ecommerce store.
-An ecommerce store gives you the ability to sell your products online, accept payments and generate revenue.
+One of the reasons to build a site is to run an eCommerce store.
+An eCommerce store gives you the ability to sell your products online, accept payments and generate revenue.
 Ecommerce is a growing business in today’s digital world.
-Even if you do not want to run an online store right now, you may change opinion in the near future.
-It is always wise to ask if your website building platform can offer you ecommerce store.
+Even if you do not want to run an online store right now, you may change your opinion in the near future.
+It is always wise to ask if your website building platform can offer you an eCommerce store.
 Squarespace and WordPress both offer Ecommerce functionality.
 Let’s see the differences.

 Ecommerce with Squarespace

 There are two premium plans that include eCommerce features.
 You can find features like inventory management, abandoned cart recovery included with the platform.
 Squarespace also allows you to sell unlimited products, upload product videos and customize your online store.
 Coupons and shipping options are also available.